Jobbatical/laughing-memory/README.md

 - Write the necessary Kubernetes deployment and service files that can be used to create the full application, running 2 instances of each microservice.
 - Only `/calc` of `acceleration-calc` microservices can be available outside of the kubernetes cluster.
-- Run the application on a kubernetes cluster like Kind or Minikube or Docker for Mac.
+- Run the application on a local kubernetes cluster (Kind or Minikube or Docker for Mac) or cloud kubernetes cluster (GCP, Digital Ocean or AWS).
 - Make sure the application is stable.
 - Please do not change a code in services.
 - **Bonus:** You can deploy to cloud of your choice (GCP or DO preferred)
 - **Bonus:** You can create a CI/CD pipeline to deploy the application to the cloud.
 - **Bonus:** You can create terraform files to spin up the local/cloud cluster and deploy the application.
 - **Bonus:** You can use tools like Helm to reduce the boilerplate
-- Your solution must work on Mac, Windows and Linux machines
+- Your solution must work on Mac, Windows and Linux machines (Docker will help here)

 # Environment Setup